Designing a Wrapper for Terraform & OpenTofu

 }

-To enable you to have variables for a unit that apply for every context, the directory tf/contexts/all/
+To enable us to have variables for a unit that apply for every context, the directory tf/contexts/all/

 contains one .tfvars